 The Ordained Ministries Development Officer is the first point of contact for all concerns about the curacy.
 They are available to support all curates and Training Incumbents.
 They are also very concerned to support the training relationship.
 The Ordained Ministries Development Officer is based at Church House in Derby.
-Contact the Revd Dwayne Engh at dwayne.engh@derby.anglican.org or 07425 606421.
+Contact Dwayne at dwayne.engh@derby.anglican.org or 07425 606421.